centreon/centreon-documentation/cloud/installation/deploy-poller.md

    1. Edit the configuration file **/etc/sysconfig/selinux**.
    2. Set the value of SELINUX to disabled (**SELINUX=disabled**).
+   3. By default, the name of the poller is its hostname (this may be shortened) but can be changed using 'hostnamectl set-hostname your-hostname'.
-   3. Save the file and reboot the system to apply the change.
+   5. Save the file and reboot the system to apply the change.

 3. [On your central server](../getting-started/interface.md#accessing-the-central-servers-interface), click the arrow next to **Pollers** at the left of the header bar.